 While the breeding season is normally taken to mean between 1st March and 31st August (that’s according to the government’s website, other sources including the British Trust for Ornithology (BTO) say from 1st February), it’s important to note that eg Blackbirds and Robins have been found nesting in January, especially in suburban gardens.
 Climate change will lead to earlier nesting as our winters become milder and wetter.

-An ‘old’ nest that is NOT being used is not protected by law – except for the nests of Golden Eagles and White-tailed Eagles which are protected all year round (as are Osprey nests in England).
+An ‘old’ nest that is NOT being used by nesting birds is not protected by law – except for the nests of Golden Eagles and White-tailed Eagles which are protected all year round (as are Osprey nests in England).
+Some nests are used as roosting sites in winter (eg by wrens) so are still important, but unless they are being used as nests they are not protected.

-Many bird habitats (so the places where they nest rather than the nests themselves) are protected and local planning authorities (LPAs) have a duty to conserve their biodiversity.
+Many bird habitats (so the places where they nest rather than the nests themselves) are protected though and local planning authorities (LPAs) have a duty to conserve their biodiversity.
+It would be an improvement in law if nests of declining species were protected when empty and not in use as well.

 It is illegal to clean out nest boxes between 1st February and 31st July in case active nests are inside and are disturbed.
 If you have a nest box that you would like to clean out you must wait until the autumn when you can be sure that it is no longer being used.
 Unhatched eggs in the box can only be removed legally between September and January (August-January if you’re in Scotland) and must then be disposed of [see below for the reasons why].